STARasGAMES/Unity-package-repo-setup-template/README.md

 # Unity package template
 This template provides solution on how to create and maintain your package, while allowing it to be distributed through GitHub.
 It has CI actions, which creates/updates branch called `upm` after each commit to `main`.
-This is very usefull because you can have whole project(with all settings) in repo, but also allow to install only `upm` branch through Package Manager.
+This is very usefull because:
+1. you can have whole project(with all settings) in repo so cotributing is really simple.
+2. users don't need to worry about extracting required folders from repo and able to just install only `upm` branch through Package Manager.

 Look at [upm](https://github.com/STARasGAMES/Unity-package-repo-setup-template/tree/upm) branch to see how it looks.